 At St James the Apostle Primary School, we celebrate positive behaviour choices that lead to positive learning outcomes.

-By having one set of clear expectations across the whole School, the students are reminded that the same expectations apply to everyone – students, staff, parents and visitors.
+By having one set of clear expectations across the whole School, the learners are reminded that the same expectations apply to everyone – learners, staff, parents and visitors.

 - We are safe